 Women's anxieties typically involve issues like whether sex will hurt, overall physical attractiveness, and vaginal odors.
 In terms of online searches, vaginal odor appears to top the list as the number one concern, according to Michael Castleman's article in Psychology Today.
 This same article points to the fact that around 300,000 American women a year have breast augmentation surgery.
 This is testament to the unhappiness so many women experience over breast size or shape.
 An article in the Journal of Plastic and Reconstructive Plastic Surgery associates breast asymmetry with issues of low self-esteem.

-If you’re on medication for anxiety or depression, you may have seen some of the side effects related to an increased risk of sexual dysfunction.
+If you're on medication for anxiety or depression, blood pressure regulation, or hormonal imbalances, you may have seen some of the side effects related to an increased risk of sexual dysfunction.
 It really depends on which medication you are taking and the dosage involved.
 If you believe meds are a factor, it may be possible to switch these or discuss with your doctor the possibility of a lower dose.

 Childhood sexual abuse

 Our childhood experiences can and do affect our adult lives in profound ways.
 Sexual abuse casts a long shadow into adulthood and complex emotions involving shame, anxiety, pain, fear and confusion may follow.
 The shame and secrecy that accompanies early years of sexual abuse do not fade away during adulthood.
-Aversion to sex and sexual anorexia (a kind of self-imposed exile from sexuality) are just two possible outcomes.
+Aversion to sex and sexual anorexia (a kind of self-imposed exile from sexuality) are just two possible outcomes of early sexual trauma.

 Where to turn?